-Most probably are already aware of the obvious dangers and risks associated with bungee jumping.
+Most people are probably already aware of the obvious dangers and risks associated with bungee jumping.
 When you sign up to do the bungee jumping ride at an amusement park, you also sign a waiver that you are assuming the risks and dangers that come with this activity.
 However, there may be some things that this waiver does not include.
-For example, if you fall out of your harness, because an employee was being negligent and not paying attention, that does not fall under the foreseeable risk that you agree to take.
+For example, if you fall out of your harness because an employee was being negligent and not paying attention, that does not fall under the foreseeable risk that you agree to take.

 Before you or your children go on a bungee jumping ride, be aware of some of the possible risks:

 - Harness, safety straps, belts, or latches failing to work

 - A cord can snap